Charles Pic

 Upon his retirement from motor racing, Pic moved into business and asset management.
 Since 2022, Pic has maintained full ownership of French racing team DAMS, who have competed in FIA Formula 2.

 Early career

 Karting and Formula Renault

-Born in Montélimar, France, Pic entered karting at a late age of 13 years.
-With the help of his godfather Éric Bernard, Pic achieved "strong results" in Italian and French championships.
+Born in Montélimar, France, Pic entered karting at a late age of thirteen years.
+With the help of his godfather Éric Bernard, Pic achieved "strong results" in Italian and French championships and in 2005 won the Andrea Margutti Trophy in the Junior class.

 In 2006, Pic made his Formula Renault debut, racing for La Filière.
 He finished the season as third and also became the rookie champion.